FredKSchott/snowpack/docs/01-introduction.md

 ### What is Snowpack?

 <div class='notification'>
-Snowpack is the faster web build tool for development and production.
-Snowpack is fast because Snowpack only builds files as they are requested.
-That's less unnecessary work, instant dev startup time and faster updates on every save.
+Snowpack is your near-instant web build tool.
+Snowpack replaces your dev bundler with a dev environment that only builds files as they are requested by the browser.
+That means instant dev startup times, less unnecessary work and faster updates on every save.
 <br/><br/>
 When you're ready to deploy your site, Snowpack automatically optimizes and bundles your site for production.
 </div>